 Casual Northern Quarter dining at its finest, Trof is a serious contender for one of the best roasts in the city – piling the good stuff high on plates swimming in gravy.
 Choose from a number of different roast meats served on a bed of tasty veggies and wash it all down with a lovely, refreshing pint.
 Trof, 8 Thomas St, Manchester, M4 1EU.

-Established in 2013, Volta has already made huge impressions with their Sunday roasts.
+Established in 2013, Volta in the south of Manchester has been making huge impressions with their Sunday roast for some time.
 You can choose between three platters of roast beef, pork or poussin with all the trimmings. for two or four to share.
 Or if you don’t fancy sharing you can opt for your own plate of rare breed pork with crackling, Himalayan salt-aged rump of roast beef, lemon and thyme roasted poussin with sausage meat stuffing or, keeping with the times, a vegetarian option of sweet potato, fig, sun-blushed tomato and feta bake with herb crumb.
 Volta, 167 Burton Road, Didsbury, Manchester, M20 2LN.

 Evelyn’s Cafe Bar is the go-to place for the health-conscious, providing vegan meal options as well as vegetarian and meat dishes for Breakfast, Lunch and Dinner, all flavoured with an Asian Continental twist.
 This doesn’t change with their Sunday roast – with a choice of lamb shoulder with harissa and mint, beef topside with mustard and Yorkshire pudding, chicken on the bone with buttermilk and chilli and whole market fish with lemon all served seasonal vegetables and Evelyn’s gravy.
 There’s also a vegan roast option changed daily.
 Nothing like a guilt-free roast.
 Evelyn’s, 44 Tib Street, Manchester, M4 1NB.